-Viropro agreed to issue up to \$1,300,000 of convertible debentures.
+The Company agreed to issue up to \$1,300,000 of convertible debentures.
 The time frame for collecting the financing and issuing convertible debentures was March 1, 2007.
 As of May 31, 2007, \$1,300,000 was collected and none of the convertible debenture remained available.
-The Company has determined the debentures to have a beneficial conversion feature totalling \$420,527.
+The Company had determined the debentures to have a beneficial conversion feature totalling \$420,527.
 The beneficial conversion feature has been recorded as a debt discount which will be amortized over the life of the loans.
 The beneficial conversion feature was valued under the Black-Scholes option pricing model using the following assumptions: a stock price between \$0.19 and \$1.19; estimated life of 3 years; historical volatility rate ranging between 205% and 251% and debt discount rate of 6.00%.
-The investors shall have 3 years from March 1, 2006 to exercise 6,500,000 warrants.
-The warrant strike price shall be \$0.25 per share of restricted stock.
-The Company has determined the warrants to have a value of \$838,587 which has been reflected as a financing cost and will be amortized over the life of the loans.
+The investors had 3 years from March 1, 2006 to exercise 6,500,000 warrants.
+The warrant strike price was of \$0.25 per share of restricted stock.
+The Company had determined the warrants to have a value of \$838,587 which has been reflected as a financing cost and have been amortized over the life of the loans.
 The warrants were valued under the Black-Scholes option pricing model.
-As of August 31, 2008, the unamortized debt discount and unamortized financing cost was \$54,289 and \$93,801, respectively.

-From March 1, 2007 to August 31, 2008, investors converted \$630,490 in private debenture financing as which included accumulated interest of \$74,490 into 3,032,112 common shares.
-In addition debentures totaling \$6,000, were settled with cash.
+From March 1, 2007 to March 1, 2009 investors converted \$630,490 in private debenture financing as which included accumulated interest of \$74,490 into 3,032,112 common shares.
+In addition debentures totalizing \$6,000, were settled with cash.